Hamiltonian Quantum Generative Adversarial Networks: Control bandwidth and Overparameterization

 Such a bound can be derived by first defining a minimum number of $\epsilon$-balls to cover the whole space of reachable states of a given quantum system so that one of the balls identifies a generic target state within a radius $\epsilon$.
 To uniquely specify which ball the target state is in, the control fields need to be able to express at least as many configurations as the number of balls.
 As a consequence, one can derive the following fundamental quantum speed limit in terms of the bandwidth of the control field, where $D$ is the dimension of a set of reachable states of a given quantum system $(D=2^{2n}$ in general, $2^n$ for pure states), $\Delta \Omega$ is the bandwidth of the control field, $\kappa_s = \log_2(1+\Delta \gamma / \delta \gamma)$ ($\Delta \gamma$ and $\delta \gamma$ are the maximal and minimal allowed variations of the control field), and $\epsilon$ is a maximum (any) norm difference between the target state and a state generated by the control field~\cite{qsl}.
 This time-bandwidth quantum speed limit thus tells us that control fields with higher bandwidth require less evolution time $T$ to steer a quantum system to achieve a target state, compared to control fields with lower bandwidth.
 The bound of Eq.~\eqref{tblimit} has been numerically verified in various settings \cite{dCRAB, slepian1}.
 Since the number of independent parameters is proportional to $T \Delta \Omega$, the time-bandwidth quantum speed limit in Eq.\eqref{tblimit} provides the dimension of a set of reachable states $D$ as the lower bound on the number of parameters to reach any state in the set.
 This bound matches the result of Ref.\cite{overparam1}, where it has been shown that having as many parameters as the dimension of the dynamical lie algebra of a given system is enough to achieve overparameterization in parametrized quantum circuits.

-This relationship between the number of independent variables and the control bandwidth provides us with a tool to study the trade-off between the limited bandwidth to implement control fields in experimental settings and the advantage of overparameterization in the performance of classical GANs \cite{overparam4} and also quantum neural networks \cite{overparam1, overparam2}.
-We numerically verify this relationship by proposing the penalty term in the cost function of HQuGANs in Appendix \ref{bandwidth_numerics}.
+This relationship between the number of independent variables and the control bandwidth provides us with a tool to study the trade-off between the limited bandwidth to implement control fields in experimental settings and the advantage of overparameterization in the performance of classical GANs \cite{overparam4} and also quantum neural networks \cite{overparam1, overparam2}. {On the other hand, overparameterization in the circuit model is soley determined by the number of parameterized quantum circuits, which fails to account for experimental constraints.} We numerically verify this relationship by proposing the penalty term in the cost function of HQuGANs in Appendix \ref{bandwidth_numerics}.